Jamanius/GIFTe/README.md

 > “You make a living from what you get,
 > but you make a life from what you give”

 *GiftE offers an alternative to monetary exchange where goods and services are gifted to people in your local community without contemplation of reciprocity.
-Its like a trademe for free stuff, shared between people in your neighborhod.*
+It's like a TradeMe for free stuff, shared between people in your neighbourhood.*

 ---------------

 -----------------

-__Team__ : Linden, Jaime, Jaz and Jessica
+__Team__ : Linden Kirkby, Jaime Campbell, Jasmin Mayfield and Jessica Kennair.

 __Backend__ : Ruby on Rails + some pretty choice gems.

-__Frontend__ : OOJS, ajax, knockout.js, jQuery UI
+__Frontend__ : OOJavaSript, Ajax, Knockout.js, jQuery/UI.